System Requirements

 There are more pre-configured agents in the/config folder.
 They can be run with the following command:

-For example, to run the conversation agent:
+For example, to run the cubly agent:

 <agent_name> with your agent and run the below command: